 - Set slow cooker to your desired heat setting depending on how long you want it to cook for, I cooked mine on low for about 7 hours as I was at work all day but if you set it to high it would be ready after about 4 hours.

 - If you don't have a slow cooker you can also cook this in a pan or in the oven.
 Start by sautéing the onions and garlic then add all of the other ingredients.
 I don't use any oil and just use a dry pan but if you want to use a little oil that's fine too.
-Simmer for as long as you can to get the best flavour but at least until the beans are tender (3 hours at least, less if you are using pre-cooked or canned beans).
-The longer it simmers the better it will be!
+Simmer for as long as you can to get the best flavour but at least until the beans are tender, 3 hours at least, less if you are using pre-cooked or canned beans.
+If using canned it could be ready in as little as 40 minutes.
+The longer it simmers the better it will be though!
 If cooking in the oven set oven to 300°F and cook until the beans are tender and the sauce rich and thick.

 - Check your beans are cooked through and soft before serving.